 - Mistakes by pathologists in reviewing the tissue samples

 - Mistakes by radiologists in reviewing the mammogram

 - Mistaken diagnosis of breast cancer where a lump is actually benign resulting in unnecessary surgery (This may result in cosmetic deformity, lymphoedema and anxiety)

-Browse our recent breast cancer negligence cases.
+Browse our recent breast cancer misdiagnosis cases.